jlobue10/SteamDeck_rEFInd/GUI/README.md

 Please review this [video tutorial by Deck Wizard](https://www.youtube.com/watch?v=zEpcBWX9K_o) to see if it answers any questions that you may have before posting an issue.

 Also, thanks again to the [original rEFInd developer](https://www.rodsbooks.com/refind/), who this GUI customization software would not be possible without.
-My script and GUI just make rEFInd installation customization easy for the Steam Deck, rEFInd itself performs the complicated bootloader tasks.
+My script and GUI just make rEFInd installation and customization easy for the Steam Deck; rEFInd itself performs the complicated bootloader tasks.